 - Is this your first time using a camera, or do you have experience taking great photographs?
-Feel free to include links to past work, or include them as attachments when you submit your proposal.
+Feel free to include links to past work, your website, or include a few samples as attachments when you submit your proposal.

-- Applicants are responsible for editing and presenting their photos with all associated captions and/or descriptions after returning from their photo exhibition.
-Do you have any experience editing photos?
+- Applicants are responsible for editing and presenting their photos with all associated captions and/or descriptions.
+Do you have any experience editing photos and videos?

 - If you lack photography experience, how do you plan to improve your skills before departing on your photo exhibition, should you be awarded a grant?

-- The use of a table is encouraged for timelines.
+- The use of a table is required for timelines.

 - Include milestones for delivering preliminary photos and at least three blogs to ConDev’s Media Grant Manager during your expedition.
-Monthly blogs with pictures are encouraged.
+Monthly blogs with pictures are highly encouraged.

 - This section, outlined in paragraph form, will explain your planned activities as proposed in your timeline.

 - How long do you plan to be in-country?
 Applicants are responsible for obtaining approval to travel and to conduct research (if applicable) from their universities.

 - Where will you travel to?
 Do you plan to visit more than one country?

 - List specific deliverables, including method of delivery.
 Include specific deadlines for delivering blogs with a few pictures during your travel and for delivering your final product and promoting your work after your return.
 Students are encouraged to share their work on ConDev’s social media networks.

 - Applicants are encouraged to be as detailed and accurate as possible regarding estimated expenses.

 - Please ensure that your budget does not surpass the USD $5000 limit and that the majority of your budget is spent in field actvities.